code-distortion/backoff/README.md

 Backoff algorithms are used to determine how long to wait between attempts.
 They usually increase the delay between attempts in some way.

 They generate the "base" delay for each attempt.
-[Jitter](#jitter) can be applied later to make them less predictable.
+[Jitter](#jitter) can be applied afterwards to make them less predictable.

 By default, delays are in seconds.
 However, each algorithm has a millisecond and microsecond option.

-Delays in any unit-of-measure can have decimal places.
+> ***Note:*** Delays in any unit-of-measure can have decimal places, including seconds.

 > ***Note:*** Microseconds are probably small enough that the numbers start to become inaccurate because of PHP overheads when sleeping.
 For example, on my computer, while code can run quicker than a microsecond, running usleep(1) to sleep for 1 microsecond actually takes about 55 microseconds.